Painting a War Mammoth

 The ice kingdom is faithfully guarded by giant armored mammoths and their fearless riders.
 These powerful creatures patrol the snowy hillsides instilling fear and inspiring wonder for all of those who encounter them!

-When I originally visualized this painting, I imagined something regal and powerful: A composition with tall elements (towering peaks, an obelisk-inspired ice castle, and a stately mammoth).
-I really wanted to experiment with light, shape and sensation – keeping the piece simple in some ways (with one central subject and minimal background elements), but also giving a hint of unease with the fragmented blocks of light in the mountains, trees and foreground shadows.
+Originally, I visualized this painting as something regal and powerful: A composition with tall elements (towering peaks, an obelisk-inspired ice castle, and a stately mammoth).
+With that vision came ideas about experimenting with light, shape and sensation – keeping the piece simple in some ways (with one central subject and minimal background elements), but also giving a hint of unease with the fragmented blocks of light in the mountains, trees and foreground shadows.

 The castle also uses sharper lines, but it seemed best to avoid using dark shadows or high contrast here in order to prevent it from overwhelming the main subject.
 I didn’t find the trees especially necessary for the piece to be successful, but they where conceptually meaningful, so I chose to keep them very subtle.
 I’m glad I included them because they added another level of interest.

-I can’t say with certainty that I made all the right decisions, but at least I can describe with some certainty my reasons for making them.
+I can’t say with certainty that I made all the right decisions.
+As with every piece, I’ve already found mistakes and things that bother me, but at least I can describe with some certainty my reasons for making the choices I did.
 Thinking through my work in this way has been so important for my own creative process and personal growth.
+If I have learned anything from this piece, it is probably that I really need to exercise my drawing skills and seek more outside opinions as not to overlook glaring issues before paint is laid down.
+In the future I’ll seek criticism at every stage of my work, as I feel I still need this valuable input from my piers.

 The White Mammoth was created using oil paint on wood panel and was illustrated for one of the 2020 Shadow Frost Music & Arts Festival posters.
 The pine trees are meant to be a subtle nod to prior Shadow ‘Woods’ fests, while the castle is representational of the new Shadow ‘Frost’ Festival’s indoor location in Frederick Maryland at the Clarion Inn Events Center.